moltenbits/growlrrr/README.md

 - **Notification** — runs `grrr hook notify` when Claude needs attention (permission prompts, idle checks, etc.)
 - **UserPromptSubmit** — runs `grrr hook dismiss`, which clears any outstanding notification for the current session

-The hooks communicate through a tracking file in `~/.growlrrr/.tracked/` keyed by `GROWLRRR_SESSION_ID`, so each terminal session's notifications are managed independently.
-The shell hooks from `grrr init` also check this directory, so returning to a regular shell prompt will dismiss Claude Code notifications too.
+The notification identifiers are derived from `--appId` (or `GROWLRRR_SESSION_ID`), so each terminal session's notifications are managed independently.
+The shell hooks from `grrr init` will also dismiss Claude Code notifications when you return to a regular shell prompt.

 #### Hook Options